 CAAM backend drivers can be compiled either built-in or as modules.
 Frontend drivers are linked to the backend driver.
-See Section Source files for the list of module names and Section Kernel configuration for how kernel configuration looks like and a mapping between menu entries and modules and/or functionalities enabled.
+See Section Section 10.1.2 for the list of module names and Section Section 10.1.4 for how kernel configuration looks like and a mapping between menu entries and modules and/or functionalities enabled.